designmynight/designmynight-developers/hugo/content/general-enquiry-form/index.md

 # General Enquiry Form FAQs

-##  I'm trying to post to https://www.designmynight.com/book but am receiving the following error message: "No 'Access-Control-Allow-Origin' header is present on the requested resource.
-Origin is therefore not allowed access."
+**1. I'm trying to post to https://www.designmynight.com/book but am receiving the following error message: "No 'Access-Control-Allow-Origin' header is present on the requested resource.
+Origin is therefore not allowed access."**

 As well as sending all the booking data, you will also need to ensure you are sending `source=partner`.